 Michael A. Lucido

-Vice President of Facilities
+Vice President for Facilities

 The Division of Facilities Services is responsible for planning, building, maintaining and enhancing SLU’s 270-acre, 130-building campus in midtown St. Louis, as well as the School of Law building in downtown St. Louis.
 The division’s staff members coordinate construction, grounds, custodial services, maintenance, sustainability and transportation, among other areas.